kelvinsanchez15/100-days-of-code/log.md

 **Thoughts:** I'm having troubles dealing with decimals.
 I know how to restrict consecutive ones like "5.." but I don't know how to deal with cases like "4.1.2.3"

+### Day 20: July 14, 2020

+**Today's Progress:** I couldn't find a suitable solution to make my app's logic work properly.

+**Thoughts:** I plan to approach the problem in a different way and make a fresh start.

+### Day 21: July 15, 2020

+**Today's Progress:** I had connection problems and limited time but at least I did a couple of katas in Codewars.

+**Thoughts:** I already made up my mind that there are days when everything turns out and days when it doesn't.